 Tesla adding all-wheel drive, safety features

 HAWTHORNE, Calif.
-(AP) — Electric car maker Tesla Motors is giving its Model S sedan faster and safer in an effort to compete better with other high-end sedans.
+(AP) — Luxury electric car maker Tesla Motors is making its Model S sedan faster and safer in an effort to compete better with other high-end sedans.

-The announcement put to rest a week of feverish speculation.
-Tesla CEO Elon Musk hinted about the news last week with a tweet that said, "About time to unveil the D and something else."
+The announcement ended a week of speculation following a cryptic Musk tweet that said, "About time to unveil the D and something else."

-Musk said unlike all-wheel-drive systems on gas-powered cars, which tend to be heavy and make the cars less efficient, Tesla's system improves the speed, acceleration and mileage by optimizing which motor is used at any given time.
+Musk said unlike all-wheel-drive systems on gas-powered cars, which tend to be heavy and make the cars less efficient, Tesla's system improves the speed, acceleration and mileage by optimizing which motor is used.

-The all-wheel-drive version of the P85 performance version will have a top speed of 155 mph, compared with 130 mph for the current version.
-It will also accelerate from 0-60 mph in 3.2 seconds, putting it in the range of an exotic sports car.
+The all-wheel-drive version of the P85 performance sedan will have a top speed of 155 mph, compared with the current 130 mph.
+It will accelerate from 0-60 mph in 3.2 seconds, akin to exotic sports cars.

 "This car is nuts.
-It's like taking off from a carrier deck," Musk told a crowd of several hundred Tesla fans gathered at a municipal airport near Los Angele.
-The airport is where another of Musk's companies — the commercial rocket firm SpaceX — is based.
+It's like taking off from a carrier deck," Musk said at a municipal airport near Los Angeles where another of Musk's companies — the commercial rocket firm SpaceX — is based.
 The crowd obliged with cheers and applause.

 All-wheel drive will be a $4,000 option on the base and mid-range Model S, which start at $71,000.
 The base price for the P85 with all-wheel drive — which will be known as P85D — is $120,000.
 The P85D will go on sale in December, while the other versions will go on sale in February.